kyx0r/tinycc/README.md

 # Tinycc
 Single header C99 compiler (TCC)

 Entire core of TCC compiler in one file.
-Including all achitectures.
+Including all architectures.
 43000 LOC

 # Why?